CahanLab/CellNet/README.md

  The CellNet AMI (_CellNet_ ami-62065e75) is available in the AWS US East 1 region (N. Virginia region).
 Running CellNet on AWS requires uploading your raw data (in the form of .fastq files) either directly to your running instance on AWS EC2, or to S3 and then to your instance.
 To learn about transferring your fastq files directly to your instance, see [Transferring files to Linux machines using SCP](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html). **Note that Amazon charges by the hour for compute resources ($1.68/hour for a c3.8xlarge EC2 instance type)**.
 On average, it takes up to 2 hours to run a complete CellNet analysis for 144GB of raw data (9 samples of 16GB each).

 #### Running CellNet Locally
 Alternatively, you can run CellNet locally.
-The steps to do this are covered in our protocol.
+The steps to do this are covered in our [Nature Protocol](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5765439/).

 You will need to install the following command line software:
 * [Cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html)
 * [Salmon](https://combine-lab.github.io/salmon/)